 My favourite Egyptian food is KOSHARI; I love it.
 If I could, I would eat it every day.
 It’s so good.
 It is also very cheap food with lots of energy.
 Koshari portion cost in Egypt about 20 Egyptian pounds, which is roughly about 1 Euro or 1,5 USD.

 No wonder they call Koshari a national dish of Egypt.
 If you come to Egypt, it’s the first oriental food in Egypt you must try.
-Run straight to Koshari restaurant, it’s not hard to find one since there are lots of them.
+Go straight to Koshari restaurant, it’s not hard to find one since there are lots of them.

 Here is a link to Youtube from Anthony Bourdain’s visit to Koshari Restaurant in Cairo. https://www.youtube.com/watch?v=Hsyvi0dgJUg

 When my friends visited me in Hurghada, I wanted them to fell in love with Koshari as I have.
 They wanted to try Egyptian food, but I could see they weren’t thrilled about the idea of eating Koshari.
 Especially, after I told all the ingredients in Koshari.
 I think they were also a little bit worried about getting stomach flu from a local restaurant, which is a relatively common problem among tourists in Egypt.

-My advice to avoid upset stomach in Egypt is to wash and sanitate your hands regularly.
+My advice for avoiding an upset stomach in Egypt is to wash and sanitate your hands regularly.
 Don’t forget to keep yourself hydrated, by drinking lots of bottled water.
 Bacteria in Egypt is so different, that even you do all the tricks to avoid stomach problems, you still may have them or not.
 My friends didn’t have any stomach problems in Egypt at all, even they ate almost everything.